jangmi-jo/watercolor/README.md

 ### Mode changing
   Changing the mode of the app, I kept a mode property.
 To prevent redundant event listeners, I made three main event listeners on canvas and gave them different behaviors depending on the mode.

+### Download picture
+  To save the file in local storage, I converted the canvas to png data and set the data url as a href to the download link at the client side.

 ## Future Directions for the Project

 ### Undo feature